 Supervision of student conduct at Clarendon College is the direct responsibility of the Vice President of Academic Affairs.
 At the Clarendon Campus the Director of Student Life is the authorized designee, who operates under the authority of the Vice President of Academic Affairs.
 At the Pampa Center, the Dean of CTE is the authorized designee, who operates under the authority of the Vice President of Academic Affairs with regard to student discipline.
-At the Childress Center, the Dean of CTE is the authorized designee, who operates under the authority of the Vice President designee, who operates under the authority of the Vice President of Academic Affairs with regard to student discipline.
-At the Amarillo Center, the Dean of CTE is the authorized designee, who operate under the authority of the Vice President of Academic Affairs with regard to student discipline.
+At the Childress Center, the Dean of CTE is the authorized designee, who operates under the authority of the Vice President of Academic Affairs with regard to student discipline.
 At the Amarillo Center, the Dean of CTE is the authorized designee, who operate under the authority of the Vice President of Academic Affairs with regard to student discipline.
 These individuals shall investigate and gather information concerning a reported incident of student misconduct.
 After investigating the incident and considering the evidence (its accuracy, credibility, and sufficiency), the authorized designee may administer any of the penalties listed below in dealing with student misconduct.